1 / 10

 This stuff really matters in a class that contains chic competitors with elegant and upmarket interiors that reflect a bit more individuality, including the ultra-modern Peugeot 2008 or the impeccably finished Audi Q2.
 There's limited scope for confusion at least, and changing the temperature or radio station is a total doddle.

-Still, plenty of crossover buyers will be more concerned with comfort than style, and the Kona scores highly in that regard.
+Still, plenty of small SUV buyers will be more concerned with comfort than style, and the Hyundai Kona scores highly in that regard.
 The raised driving position has been perfectly judged, but if you want to tailor it to fit your own shape and size, there's a wide range of manual adjustment to the location of the seat and steering wheel.

 Another pleasant surprise is the inclusion of electric lumbar support on Premium models.
 The seats are padded and comfortable anyway, but the ability to alleviate backache after hours at the wheel is a real boon.